Converting – Refining – Toll converting

 Converting

-Summary of various processing steps for plastics (e.g., PET, PP, PVC, PI, acetate).
-Typical work steps include cutting rolls to size, slitting and rewinding rolls, and packaging – at Pütz Folien, this includes, for example, rolls, cut-to-size products (sheets), and cross-wound spools.
+Summary of various processing steps of plastics (e.g. made of PET, PP, PVC, PI, acetate).
+Typical work steps are cutting rolls to formats, cutting and winding rolls, as well as packaging – at Pütz Folien this includes e.g. rolls, format goods (sheets) and spools technique.

-Cutting / rerolling / winding to specific widths, lengths, or roll diameters.
+Slitting / Rewinding / Winding to specific widths, lengths, or roll diameters.

-Cut-to-size, rectangular, or defined pieces of film produced to customer specifications – ideal for direct consumption or further processing.
+Cut, rectangular or defined film pieces that are produced to customer specifications – ideal for direct consumption or further processing.

-A winding method in which the film is wound diagonally and overlapped – ensures even tension and improved processing on machines.
+Winding form in which film is wound obliquely overlapping – ensures even tension and better further processing on machines.

 Printing

-Finishing by applying motifs or text to films using flexo, screen, gravure, or digital printing through partner companies – enables durable, UV- and chemical-resistant designs.
+Refining by applying motifs or text to films using flexographic, screen, gravure or digital printing via partner companies – enables durable, UV- and chemical-resistant decorations.

 Lamination

-A lamination technique where several film layers or film and material are joined with adhesive to optimize stability, protection, and functionality.
+Bonding technology in which several film layers or film and material are bonded with adhesive to optimize stability, protection and functionality.

-Finishing the film surface, for example, by coating or texturing – serves to improve optics, tactile properties, or functional properties.
+Refining the film surface, for example by coating or structuring – serves to improve appearance, feel or functional properties.

 Substrate

-The base material of a film, such as PET, PP, PVC, polyimides (e.g., polyester), or other specialty films.
+Base material of a film, such as PET, PP, PVC, polyimides (e.g. polyester) or other specialty films.

-A brand name like Hostaphan®, Kapton®, or Melinex® refers to special film products from a manufacturer that can be clearly assigned to a specific source, formulation, and quality standard by their name (® – Registered trademark).
+A brand name such as Hostaphan®, Kapton® or Melinex® refers to special film products from a manufacturer, which can be clearly assigned to a specific source, recipe and quality standard by their name (® – Registered trademark).

 Upilex®

-Polyimide high-performance film with extreme heat resistance up to approx. 400 °C, high mechanical stability, chemical resistance, and electrical insulation – e.g., used in electronics or aerospace.
+High-performance polyimide film with extreme heat resistance up to approx. 400 °C, high mechanical stability, chemical resistance, and electrical insulation – used, for example, in electronics or aerospace.

 Coextrusion

-A process for manufacturing multi-layer films by simultaneous extrusion of different layers – enables targeted combination of properties.
+Process for producing multilayer films by simultaneous extrusion of different layers – enables targeted combination of properties.

-Mechanical orientation of the film in two directions (longitudinal and transverse) to increase strength, impact resistance, and dimensional stability.
+Mechanical alignment of the film in two directions (longitudinal and transverse) to increase strength, impact resistance and dimensional stability.

-Orientation in only one direction – often to increase longitudinal strength, e.g., with monoaxially oriented PP films.
+Alignment in only one direction – often to increase longitudinal strength, e.g. for monoaxial PP films.

-Unit of measurement for film thickness – 1 µm = 0.001 mm.
+Unit of measurement for specifying the film thickness – 1 µm = 0.001 mm.
 Typical film thicknesses range from a few micrometers to several hundred µm.

-Protection against UV radiation to prevent aging and discoloration – especially important for outdoor applications and light protection.
+Protection against UV radiation to prevent aging and discoloration – particularly important for outdoor applications and light protection.

-Resistance to chemical degradation by water – crucial for humid or wet applications.
+Resistance to chemical degradation by water – crucial for humid or wet-stressed applications.

-Films made from bio-based or biodegradable materials, such as PLA or cellulose acetate – offer a sustainable alternative to classic plastic films.
+Films made of bio-based or biodegradable materials, such as PLA or cellulose acetate – offer a sustainable alternative to classic plastic film.

 Special film types